ga-curriculum/programmers-tools-prework/welcome/README.md

 Different data science roles require different skill sets.
 For instance, skills used by researchers aren’t the same as those used by developers.

-The skills that General Assembly Immersive students learn align most closely with those used by data scientists on the job.
+The skills that General Assembly Data Science students learn align most closely with those used by data scientists on the job.
 Students gain knowledge to apply to a wide range of roles and projects, focusing on the foundations of stats, programming, and machine learning.

 <img src="./assets/roles.png" width="700" />